redthing1/redbuild/README.md

 ## overview

-redbuild is a super simple drop-in script enabling software to be built in pre-defined containers. with `podman` installed, any supported project can be built with a single command. projects provide a `build.docker` and `build.sh` for defining the build environment and build steps.
+redbuild enables software to be built in pre-defined environments using the power of containerization. with `podman` installed, any supported project can be built with a single command. projects provide a `build.docker` and `build.sh` for defining the build environment and build steps.

 `redbuild`: just add water!